min2ha/ukwa-site/content/target/68683/index.en.md

   "subject": "Sport: Football"
 }

-# Eventbrite: Soccerama / From Outside The Box

 SOCCERAMA is a symposium organised as part of the The Art Of Football festival on the 13 of July 2018.
 It aims to explore football through a series of conversations and debates, and explore football’s interwoven relationship with the key global debates of our times.